vasidovi/danske/README.md

   - Then take your ecripted file and commit/push to the solution branch.
   - Check if your file is present in the repository.
   - That's it!

+  P.S.
+If you follow all requirements you will get 1 point.